 This page provides links to recently published research on sites from both Australia and overseas.

-This research was conducted in New Zealand by the AUT Gambling and Addictions Research Centre for the Ministry of Health.
+This research was conducted in New Zealand by the AUT Gambling and Addictions Research Centre and the Centre for Interdisciplinary Trauma Research.
 The report details a project conducted to investigate co-existing problem gambling and family/whānau violence.

 This open access article authored by Nerilee Hing, Alex Rusell and Matthew Browne sought to determine the demographic, behavioural and psychological risk factors for gambling problems on online EGMs, online sports betting and online race betting.
 It also compares the characteristics of problematic online gamblers on each of these online forms.